 The serial comma is a comma that appears before “and” in a list.
 Omit the serial comma unless the sentence would be unclear without it.

-I think that we have four for, and three against.
+I think that makes four guides that are for the comma and three against it.
 So it is a close vote.

 More grammar: What Is The Subjunctive Mood And When Should You Use It?